Updated August 10, 2023

 The Tactical Adaptive Global Strategy is our flagship strategy.
-It provides the self-directed investor with hard-to-beat returns and exceptionally low investment risk across a blended portfolio of global equities, fixed income, real estate, commodities, and precious metals.
+It provides hard-to-beat returns and exceptionally low investment risk across a blended portfolio of global equities, fixed income, real estate, commodities, and precious metals.

-Measured across two full market cycles between January 2000 and January 2021, Adaptive Global shows the following approximate percentages invested across major asset classes:
+Measured across four market cycles between January 2000 and March 2023, Adaptive Global shows the following approximate percentages invested across major asset classes:

 - Fixed income 34%